empathyco/x/.github/contributing/tests.md

 it('focuses the element when the dropdown is open');
 ```

-- If the text description is longer than the max line length disable the eslint warning.
+- If the text description is longer than the max. line length, disable the eslint warning.

 ```js
 // ❌ Wrong